omjoshi119/ChessGame/README.md

 # ChessGame
-Chess built in C#.
-Offers local play with all standard chess rules and also special moves such as castling, en-passant, and pawn promotion.
+Experience the timeless game of chess with this 2-player game built in C#.
+Designed for local play, this game allows two players to compete against each other on a classic 8x8 chessboard.
+This game has all the standard chess rules enforced, including special moves such as castling, en-passant, and pawn promotion.
+The user-friendly interface ensures a smooth gameplay experience, making it easy for anyone to enjoy a match.